MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

     2. If creating application for first time, you can choose to leave it with pre-populated ID.

-    3. Provide App name and Launcher name for your application
+    3. Provide App name and Launcher name for your application.
+If creating application for the first time then you can skip to downloading your app bundle.

     4. Click on “All Settings” and increment your App version and App Version Code by 1 from the version of your existing app, if creating the app for first time do not increment the value.